Crosby Hall, London: Chelsea

+Crosby Moran Hall viewed across the Thames from the south.
+The white stone gable visible in the background to the right belongs to the original medieval Great Hall, whilst the riverside frontage dates from the 1990s and the higher northern wing behind it from the 1920s.

 In 1910, the medieval structure was once again reprieved from threatened demolition and moved stone by stone from Bishopsgate to its present site in Chelsea.
 The relocation required at least 1500 separate inventoried pieces to be moved five miles and reassembled with extreme care.
 The site was provided by the former London County Council, whilst the salvage, catalogue and storage were paid for by the Chartered Bank of India, Australia, and China, whose directors had purchased the Bishopsgate site to build new offices.

 The architect responsible for the building's relocation and restoration was Walter Godfrey, who oversaw the works carried out by Trollope and Colls.
 Neo-Tudor brick additions designed by Godfrey were constructed around the Great Hall.
 The Duchess of York (afterwards Queen Elizabeth, the Queen Mother) formally opened Crosby Hall on its Chelsea site in 1926.

 Architectural historian Simon Thurley, while acknowledging that "little of the original building, […] largely hidden by the accretions of nineteenth and twentieth-century restorations, […] has been left intact", assesses the remaining elements as "the most important surviving secular domestic medieval building in London".